Jhachhavi0225/Adidas-Sales-Analysis-Power-bi/README.md

 ---
  ## ✨ Features
+ - *Customer Insights:* What are the purchasing patterns and preferences of customers?

 · 📈 Executive Summary: View top-level KPIs like Total Revenue, Total Profit, Units Sold, and Profit Margin at a glance.
 · 📅 Trend Analysis: Analyze sales and profit performance over time with interactive line and bar charts.
 · 🗺️ Geographical View: Visualize sales distribution across states and cities on an interactive map.